StudentJL/DHS-CINA-research-project/README.md

 Some of the code was reproduced in Python

 The work was done in RStudio, in Quarto documents, which can be used to produce html files with both the code and the text inside them, to be viewed in a web browser.
+The student-friendly versions of the original code may use smaller samples of the data set to be able to run the code faster.

 A html presentation was made, including the information, theories, and conclusions, found by the 3 members of our research team.